BertilleT/classificrops/README.md

-# Agrivolution
+# Classificrops
-If you want to know more about this project, please go to the following linkg : https://bertillet.github.io/Agrivolution/build/html/index.html
+If you want to know more about this project, please go to the following linkg : https://bertillet.github.io/Classificrops/build/html/index.html